 2.)
 POW/WOW Meetings.
 Once a week we have a pow and a wow meeting.
 Students sit in a circle and take turns (just move around the circle) telling their pow (something that makes them sad) and their wow (something that was wow – awesome).
 Everyone just listens.
 Sometimes I allow the students to ask for advice, but if we are short on time, then we just listen and go on to the next student.
 Students are allowed to say pass if they don’t want to share.
 In the beginning, you get a lot of “passes” and even “I have a wow but no pow.”
 That’s fine.
 (This is NOT related to the American Indian dance.
 I learned it from a veteran teacher in my first year of teaching.
 I’m not sure why it is called that, but it’s not meant to offend anyone and would gladly call it another name.)

 3.)
 Observation.
 You can learn a lot about students through simple observation.
-On the first day of school, I take note of who they talk to most, so I know who they are friends with, I take note if they read often, I take note of how they spend their time, etc. Observation is an amazing way to learn about people – all people.
+On the first day of school, I take note of who they talk to most, so I know who they are friends with, I take note of if they read often, I take note of how they spend their time, etc. Observation is an amazing way to learn about people – all people- and most especially a great way to get to know your students.

 4.)
 An Inventory or a Survey.
 At the beginning of the year, I always provide my students with an inventory on the first day to find out more about their likes and dislikes, thoughts and viewpoints.
 It’s a great way to get to know your students – straight from the horse’s mouth!
-I have attached my inventory for you below.
-Click here to get it for free!
 There is also a learning inventory attached based on Gardner’s Multiple Intelligences.